h-ohsaki/chatgpt-el/README.md

 > chromium --remote-debugging-port=9000
 ```

-2. Visit ChatGPT (https://chat.openai.com/) in Chromium/Chrome, and
+2. Visit ChatGPT/Gemini/Calude in Chromium/Chrome, and login with your OpenAI
-   login with your OpenAI account.
+   account.

-3. On Emacs, move the point (i.e., the cursor in Emacs) at the end of
+3. On Emacs, move the point (i.e., the cursor in Emacs) at the end of the
-   the query text.
-Alternatively, you can select the region
+   query text.
+Alternatively, you can select the region containing the query
-   containing the query text.
-Then, type `C-c q` or execute `M-x
+   text.
+Then, type `C-c q` or execute `M-x chatgpt-query`.
+With a prefix
-   chatgpt-query`.
-With a prefix argument (e.g., `C-u C-c q`), you
+   argument (e.g., `C-u C-c q`), you will be prompted what query prefix is
-   will be prompted what query prefix is prepended to the query text.
+   prepended to the query text.

-4. The query is automatically submitted to ChatGPT in your
+4. The query is automatically submitted to ChatGPT/Gemini/Calude in your
    Chromium/Chrome.
-The reply from ChatGPT will be displayed in
+The reply from the ChatGPT/Gemini/Calude will be
-   another buffer in Emacs.
+   displayed in another buffer in Emacs.

 5. Once the reply is displayed, type `C-c Q` or execute M-x
    chatgpt-insert-reply from Emacs.
-The reply from ChatGPT is
+The reply from ChatGPT/Gemini/Calude is
    inserted at the current point.

-6. If there are further responses from ChatGTP, type `C-u C-u C-c q`
+6. If there are further responses from ChatGTP/Gemini/Calude, type `C-u C-u
-   to display the continuation of ChatGTP's response in the buffer of
+   C-c q` to display the continuation of ChatGTP's response in the buffer of
    Emacs.

-7. When requesting translation or proofreading of a text for ChatGPT,
+7. When requesting translation or proofreading of a text for
-   it is possible to replace the query text with the response from
+   ChatGPT/Gemini/Calude, it is possible to replace the query text with the
-   ChatGTP.
+   response from ChatGTP/Gemini/Calude.
 To do this, type `C-u C-u C-c Q`.

 # TROUBLE SHOOTING

-1. Make sure your Chromium/Chrome accepts a CDP connection on
+1. Make sure your Chromium/Chrome accepts a CDP connection on localhost:9000.
-   localhost:9000.

 ``` sh
 > telnet localhost 9000